UV Light Air Filtration in Peru, IN

 Summers Plumbing Heating and Cooling carries options for installing both these varieties of UV lights, allowing you to choose the option that best fits your needs.
 Our technicians will make sure that these lights are properly installed and functioning so you can rest assured that the lights are providing the maximum benefit to your air filtration system

 Advantages of UV Light Filtration

 In addition to rounding out the job your existing air filters are doing, you’re likely to notice these benefits after installing UV lights in your air filtering system:

 UV lights are capable of killing almost all kinds of viruses and bacteria that can make you and your family sick.
 This means less likelihood of catching an airborne disease at home, which keeps you healthy and prevents you from missing work or school due to illness.

 Many of the triggers for common allergies come in the form of mold, mildew, and other particulates.
 Even mild allergy symptoms like coughing, sneezing, and itchiness can lead to significant discomfort over time.
 UV lights work to eradicate common allergens, offering relief from these symptoms so you can continue living your life.

 Air conditioning systems are sensitive to many contaminants.
 The build-up of materials like dust, mold, and mildew anywhere in the system can cause it to function inefficiently, costing you both comfort and money.
 Coil sanitizing lights is especially good at combatting this issue at its source.
 By eliminating biological build-up on the coils, your air conditioning unit can operate at peak efficiency, and the spread of these contaminants throughout the rest of the system is prevented from the start.

-If you’re interested in learning more about our HVAC UV light services, contact Summers Plumbing Heating & Cooling today!
+If you’re interested in adding UV light air filtration to your home, contact Summers Plumbing Heating & Cooling, your local HVAC specialists today.